peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 This specification defines a method for a client to query a server to request and obtain a new nonce.
 The nonce is an arbitrary and randomic string used only once.

 OAuth 2.0 deployments using this endpoint uses cryptographic mechanisms for the issuance of the nonces to provide confidentiality of the information carried within the nonces.
-These information can be, for instance: the origin of the nonce, the time of issuance and expiration and its audiences.
+These information can be, for instance: the origin of the nonce, the time of issuance, the time of expiration and its audiences.
 An encrypted nonce value is used in infrastructures that do not use shared memory between multiple servers to store and share the issued nonces within their domain.

 # Conventions and Definitions